Sustainability is a buzzword, which is quickly becoming a best practice used in several industries.

 Lunch bags aren’t typically considered an office supply, but by providing each employee a customized reusable lunch bag, you may cut down on considerable waste.
 It encourages others to bring reusable containers and silverware from home rather than relying on plastic utensils and dishes meant for one-time use.

-Tip: Reusable bags are also unique promotional gifts that can help set your company apart from all the bags, pens, and notepads handed out at trade show events or open houses this year.
+Tip: Reusable shopping bags and reusable straws are also unique promotional gifts that can help set your company apart from all the custom notepads, bags and pens handed out at trade show events or open houses this year.

 Make eco-friendly behavior part of your company’s overall messaging.
 Whether you include tips about conservation in your internal newsletter or include best practices for green living in your email campaigns to clients, there’s always room to share best practices for how to help protect the environment.